ManchesterBlue/KNIME-workflow-for-Mapping-Carbon-Footprints-Across-Time-and-Space/README.md

 <img width="545" alt="image (12)" src="https://github.com/user-attachments/assets/d05938f0-6539-47d4-9eab-910a1008a01d">

 Instead of looking at continental changes in carbon emissions, the alternative is to look at global emissions in a particular year.
-Here's what I talked about in a meeting with Professor Zhang, who wanted me to implement an overall map of the environment.
-I admit I have taken a lot of detours here.
 When I first tried to use the geospatial extensions, I either could not generate images or the images I generated were unsatisfactory.
 Eventually I found that the Choropleth Map Node seemed to fit the bill.
 Here we first use Row Fliter to select a particular year.
 Take 2019 here, the eve of covid-19.

 <img width="209" alt="image (13)" src="https://github.com/user-attachments/assets/f98e527f-0a08-4230-8c8a-9e9b9269cd42">